xuankimtran/docs-1/pages/katalon-studio/docs/getting-started.md

 * [Mobile on macOS](/display/KD/Mobile+on+macOS)

-Getting a Sample Project Up and Running
+Get a Sample Project Up and Running
 ---------------------------------------

-When you use Katalon Studio for the first time, you have the option to create New Project or Sample Projects to become familiar with the tool.
+When you use Katalon Studio for the first time, you will have an option to create New Project or Sample Projects to get familiar with the tool.

-- You can create a new sample project through **File > New Sample Project** and select your preferred project.
-Enter the name of your new project and the location to store the project data on your machine.
+- Create a new sample project in *File → New Sample Project* and select your preferred one.
+Name and choose where to store the project data on your device.

-- When the sample project is loaded, you can view a test case or a test suite by selecting it in the Tests Explorer on the left of the UI.
+- When the sample project is loaded, you can view a test case or a test suite by selecting in the *Tests Explorer* on the left of the UI.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/getting-started/Screen-Shot-2018-09-06-at-2.32.06-PM.png)

-- To execute the script, go to the Run command on the Main toolbar.
+- To execute the script, go to the *Run* command on the Main toolbar.
 You can specify the target browser to be launched by selecting from the _Run_ drop-down list.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/getting-started/Screen-Shot-2018-09-06-at-2.33.04-PM.png)

-Katalon Studio provides a **Job Progress** tab to show the status of your execution as well as the **Log Viewer** to let you identify any potential problems that may have occurred.
+**Katalon Studio** provides a **Job Progress** tab to show the status of your execution as well as the **Log Viewer** to let you identify any potential problems that may occur.

 That's it!
-You can now open a project and execute a test using Katalon Studio.
-You can also modify parts of these provided sample projects to become familiar with the tool.
+Open a project and execute a test using Katalon Studio now.
+Try to modify parts of those provided sample projects to get familiar with the tool.

 ## Where to Go Next?